PelionIoT/mbl-docs/Docs/develop_applications/user_app_helloworld.md

 ## Building the application with the cross-compiler

 [dockcross](https://github.com/dockcross/dockcross) is a Docker-based cross-compiling toolchain.
 We build a new Docker image with dockcross as our starting point, adding the opkg utilities.
-The image is defined in `./tutorials/helloworld/cc-env/<arm-arch>/Dockerfile`.

-Where `<arm-arch>` is the architecture type of the microprocessor on the target device.
+The image is defined in `./tutorials/helloworld/cc-env/<arm-arch>/Dockerfile`, where `<arm-arch>` is the architecture type of the microprocessor on the target device:

 | Target device      | architecture type |
 | -------------      | ----------------- |
 | NXP 8M Mini EVK    |    arm64          |
 | PICO-PI with IMX7D |    armv7          |
 | Raspberry Pi 3     |    armv7          |
 | Warp7              |    armv7          |

 You can use the built image to generate a short-lived container to compile the application in.
 Do this by running the container and capturing the output as an executable file.